CUCyber/presentations/misc/cucyber.md

 #### Tentative Weekly Presentation Schedule

-* 8/30  Intro to CU Cyber and Summer Internship Presentations
+* 8/30  Intro to CU Cyber
 * 9/6   Intro to Burp Suite and the CU Cyber Lab
 * 9/13  Sitting Duck CTF
 * 9/20  Intro to Linux and Sitting Duck Review